ngpestelos/goodparts/README.txt

-Code Examples from JavaScript - The Good Parts
+Examples taken from JavaScript - The Good Parts